Stamp Duty Explained for Home Buyers

 Stamp duty is often the largest upfront cost of buying a home after the deposit — and the one buyers most often underestimate.

 When people budget for a home, they focus on the deposit and the mortgage.
 But there is another large cost waiting at the start: stamp duty.
 It can run to tens of thousands of dollars, and being surprised by it late in the process is a stressful and avoidable mistake.
-This guide explains what stamp duty is and how it is worked out.
+This guide explains what stamp duty is, how the sliding-scale arithmetic actually works, what changes the amount, and the traps that catch buyers most often.

 What Stamp Duty Is